Big Timber Garden

 The design is about large subtle gestures—a nod to the site’s expansive and dynamic skies, undulating topography, and history of water inundation … Read More

 The pedestrian entry transitions from stone and grass jointed pavers to a 34 foot long floating stone slab that rests on a steel beam and gabion system just below the water’s surface—Hughesumbanhower Architects had initially proposed a draw bridge.
 A recirculating cascade to the left of the stone slab activates the water’s surface and creates white noise to deflect highway sounds as one reaches the front pivot door.
-Boulders that Raymond hand-selected and sourced on-site, are placed in natural formations along the pond’s edge, some for seating and others as a means to enter and exit the water.
+Boulders that Jungles hand-selected and sourced on-site, are placed in natural formations along the pond’s edge, some for seating and others as a means to enter and exit the water.

 Streams now link the ponds by a series of small cascades.
 Riparian plantings along the pond’s banks were installed in sod-like panels and disturbed areas were regenerated with native species.
 The meadow matrix can be mowed down as desired, to create a sense of impermanence and a sense of mystery as one meanders through shifting pathways.

 The planting palette aims to celebrate nature, with Aspen and Burr Oak trees and native shrubs selected for their interesting textures throughout the seasons.
 Many of the native grasses are slow to germinate and can take a few years to fill in.
-In the interim, heat-tolerant and drought-tolerant fescue sod was selected.
+In the interim, heat-tolerant and drought-tolerant fescue sod were selected.
 The seemingly preexistent plant compositions mask the hand of the designer and encourage habitat creation for local fauna.

-Raymond worked with a local landscape contractor and nursery owner to select plant compositions that would enhance the landscape on a visual and ecological level.
+Jungles worked with a local landscape contractor and nursery owner to select plant compositions that would enhance the landscape on a visual and ecological level.
 He visited local gardens and was drawn to the wild, native vegetation.
 His schematic planting layout plan was implemented by the local landscape team.
-Raymond periodically visited the site to layout the bed lines and offer suggestions for additional planting enhancements between growing seasons.
+He periodically visited the site to layout the bed lines and offer suggestions for additional planting enhancements between growing seasons.

 Year of Completion